How To Protect Your Leather Boots & Shoes from Rain

 Some common questions people have about how to protect leather shoes from rain damage.

-What do you do if your leather shoes get wet in the rain?
+What to do if leather shoes get wet in the rain?

-If your leather shoes get wet in the rain, allow them to dry completely.
-Once they are completely dry, clean and condition them.
+If your leather shoes get wet in the rain, allow them to air dry completely.
+Then, use Leathey Honey Leather Conditioner to restore their moisture.

-You can protect your shoes in the rain by conditioning them regularly.
+You can protect leather from rain by conditioning them regularly.
 This will add a protective layer against water damage.

 Search